Mark 13 torpedo: Design

 Originating in a 1925 design study, the Mark 13 was subject to changing USN requirements through its early years with resulting on-and-off development.
-Early models—even when dropped low to the water at slow speeds—were prone to running on the surface, or not running at all.
+Early models — even when dropped low to the water at slow speeds — were prone to running on the surface, or not running at all.
 By late 1944, the design had been modified to allow reliable drops from as high as 2400 ft, at speeds up to 410 knots.
-The final Mark 13 weighed 2216 lb; 600 lb of this was the high explosive Torpex.
+The final Mark 13 weighed 2216 lb; 600 lb of the high explosive Torpex.

 The Mark 13 was designed with unusually squat dimensions for its type: diameter was 22.5 in and length 13 ft 5 in.
 In the water, the Mark 13 could reach a speed of 33.5 kn for up to 6300 yards.
 The Mark 13 ran 12.8 kn slower than the Mark 14 torpedo, a characteristic which, along with a lesser mass, lesser negative buoyancy and the lack of a magnetic influence feature in its Mark IV exploder, meant that it did not suffer from some of the same problems as its larger siblings.
 17,000 were produced during the war.